 In 2022, we determined that two ships had net carrying values that exceeded their respective estimated undiscounted future cash flows.
-We then estimated the fair value of these ships, based on their estimated selling values, and recognized ship impairment charges of \$428 million which are included in ship and other impairments in our Consolidated Statements of Income (Loss).
-On a segment level, we recognized \$8 million for our NAA segment and \$421 million for our Europe segment.
+We then estimated the fair value of these ships, based on their estimated selling values, and recognized ship impairment charges of 428 million which are included in ship and other impairments in our Consolidated Statements of Income (Loss).
+On a segment level, we recognized 8 million for our NAA segment and 421 million for our Europe segment.
 The principal assumption used in determining the fair value of these ships were the estimated sales proceeds, which are considered a Level 3 input.

-We believe we have made reasonable estimates and judgments as part of our assessments.
-A change in the principal judgments or estimates may result in a need to perform additional impairment reviews.
+judgments or estimates may result in a need to perform additional impairment reviews.

-Refer to Note 2 - "Summary of Significant Accounting Policies, Preparation of Consolidated Financial Statements" for additional discussion.
+Refer to Note 2-"Summary of Significant Accounting Policies, Preparation of Consolidated Financial Statements" for additional discussion.